-- completing construction in the first quarter of calendar year 2019 regarding the OPAL Project, in the core of Vancouver's vibrant Cambie Village; - taking the Company's award-winning 17-acre master-planned project, OASIS in Langley, through to third reading approved in calendar year 2018; - commencing development activities, without delay, on the proposed \$74.5 million project located on 1.96 acres along the harbourside of Victoria at Bayview Place that will comprise approximately 155 elegantly accommodated units.
-The Company completed the purchase of the property, that it owns outright, on August 29, 2017 and project completion is anticipated for the fourth quarter of calendar year 2020; and
+- completing construction in the first quarter of calendar year 2019 regarding the OPAL Project, in the core of Vancouver's vibrant Cambie Village; - taking the Company's award-winning 17-acre master-planned project, OASIS in Langley, through to fourth reading in calendar year 2019; and - commencing development activities, without delay, on the proposed \$74.5 million project located on 1.96 acres along the harbourside of Victoria at Bayview Place that will comprise approximately 155 elegantly accommodated units.
+The project completion is anticipated for the first quarter of calendar year 2021.